deepaksood619/deepaksood619.github.io/docs/courses/course-credit-risk-modeling/intro.md

 ## PSI (Population Stability Index) / CSI (Characteristics Stability Index)

-PSI and CSI, both of these metrics focus on the shift in thePOPULATION DISTRIBUTION.
+PSI and CSI, both of these metrics focus on the shift in the POPULATION DISTRIBUTION.

 These two monitoring metrics are based on the premise that a predictive model works best when the development and the validation/OOT (out of time) samples are not significantly different in terms of economic conditions, underlying assumptions, the campaign-style, and focus, etc.